-As of December 31, 2022, the Company had a working capital deficit of \$2,815,992 (2021 - \$640,953).
-During the year ended December 31, 2022, net cash used in operating activities was \$1,635,294.
-Net cash used in investing activities included \$893,391 related to mineral property acquisition and exploration costs, \$130,486 related to reclamation bonds and \$9,722 for equipment purchases.
-Net Cash provided by financing activities was \$1,988,710 of net proceeds received from the private placement, \$1,017,022 of net proceeds received from the NSM financing, which was offset by \$48,789 in loan repayments to related parties.
+As of March 31, 2023, the Company had a working capital deficit of \$2,047,070 (December 31, 2022 - \$2,815,992).
+During the three months ended March 31, 2023, net cash used in operating activities was \$1,062,474.
+Net cash used in investing activities included \$1,555,456 related to mineral property acquisition and exploration costs and \$2,710 for equipment purchases.
+Net cash provided by financing activities was \$2,995,882 of net proceeds received from the private placement of common shares and warrants, which was offset by \$11,090 in loan repayments to related parties.

 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns for shareholders and to maintain a flexible capital structure that optimizes the costs of capital within a framework of acceptable risk.
 In the management of capital, the Company includes the components of shareholders' equity.
-The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust its capital structure, the Company may issue new shares, issue debt, acquire or dispose of assets or adjust the amount of cash.